SalK91/convex_optimization/docs/20_advanced.md

-# Chapter 10: Advanced Large-Scale and Structured Methods
+# Chapter 13: Advanced Large-Scale and Structured Methods

 In Chapter 9 we focused on “classical convex solvers”: gradient methods, accelerated methods, Newton and quasi-Newton methods, projected/proximal methods, and interior-point methods.
 Those are the canonical tools of convex optimisation.

 This chapter moves one step further.

 Here we study methods that:

-- exploit **problem structure** (sparsity, separability, block structure),
+- exploit problem structure (sparsity, separability, block structure),
 - scale to extremely high dimensions,
 - or are widely used in practice for machine learning and signal processing — including in problems that are not convex.

 Some of these methods were first analysed in the convex setting (often with strong guarantees), and then adopted — sometimes recklessly — in the nonconvex world (training neural nets, matrix factorisation, etc.).
 You’ll absolutely see them in modern optimisation and ML code.

 We’ll cover:

 1. Coordinate (block) descent,
 2. Stochastic gradient and mini-batch methods,
 3. ADMM (Alternating Direction Method of Multipliers),